publiccodeyml/publiccode.yml/forks.md

 modifications upstream, or even being in the process of doing so.
-Thus, even if the fork will eventually be merged upstream, it might make sense to mark it as a variant during the process, so that others might discover it and benefit from the .
+Thus, even if the fork will eventually be merged upstream, it might make sense to mark it as a variant during the process, so that others might discover it and benefit from it.

 ### Parsers

-Parsers **SHOULD** identify a variant by noticing that the top-level `url` key matches to the repository in which the `publiccode.yml` is found, **AND** a top-level `upstreamUrl` exists and points to a different repository.
+Parsers **SHOULD** identify a variant by noticing that the top-level `url` key matches to the repository in which the `publiccode.yml` is found, **AND** a top-level `isBasedOn` exists and points to a different repository.

 Parsers should expect and analyze other differences in `publiccode.yml`